EmileTrotignon/blog/subtyping.md

 val v : square
 ```

-Then `f v` is well-typed.
+then `f v` is well-typed.
 Depending on the language, some kind of explicit instruction to consider that
 `v` is of type `Rectangle` may be needed.

 ## Covariance

-Lets imagine that we have the following values :
+Lets imagine that we have the following values:

 ```ocaml
 val high1 : (int -> square) -> square